bizysoft/bizyGrid/README.md

 + Then take a look at the HTML and CSS files by viewing the source through your browser.
 + The same demo can be accessed througn [our website](http://www.bizysoft.com.au/bizyGrid.php).

-Helping out:
+Helping out
 ------------
 Our software is free for you to use under the license terms.
+See the LICENSE file with the distribution.

-However if you find our software helpful in any way, the best way to contribute is to hire us to work for you, details at [our website](http://www.bizysoft.com.au/contribute.php).
+If you find our software helpful in any way, the best way to contribute is to hire us to work for you, details at [our website](http://www.bizysoft.com.au/contribute.php).

-Contact:
+Contact
 --------
 Chris Maude through [our website](http://www.bizysoft.com.au).